cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Output: 0 or 1.

 Notation:
-- x_i is the i'th element of the vector representation of x.
 - OR and AND are logical operators.
 Short-circuit operators MUST be avoided in constant-time implementations.